Spire of Dublin: Competition and design

 The Spire, or Spire of Light, was chosen from a large number of submissions in an international competition by a committee chaired by the Lord Mayor of Dublin, Joe Doyle.
-Following an appeal by an objector, the plans were taken to the High Court, meaning that the monument was not ready for the Millennium celebrations in the year 2000.
+Following an appeal by an objector, the plans were taken to the High Court, meaning that the monument was ultimately not ready for the Millennium celebrations in the year 2000.

 On 28 December 2000, after an Environmental Impact Study (EIS) had been carried out, Environment Minister Noel Dempsey announced that construction of the Monument of Light, or The Spike, had been approved and that construction of the monument would take nineteen months to complete.
-The announcement constituted a defeat for An Taisce, Ireland's non-governmental organisation active in the areas of the environment and built heritage, which had called for the spire's height to be reduced.
+The announcement constituted a defeat for An Taisce, Ireland's non-governmental organisation active in the areas of the environment and built heritage, which had called for the monument's height to be reduced.
 Dempsey noted that Dublin Corporation had previously failed to complete an EIS in its haste to complete the monument quickly.

-The spire was designed by Ian Ritchie of Ian Ritchie Architects, who sought an "Elegant and dynamic simplicity bridging art and technology".
-The contract was awarded to SIAC-Radley JV and it was manufactured by Radley Engineering of Dungarvan, County Waterford, and erected by SIAC Construction Ltd & GDW Engineering Ltd. The Anna Livia monument was eventually moved away to make room for the Spire in 2001.
+The spire was designed by Ian Ritchie of Ian Ritchie Architects, who sought an "elegant and dynamic simplicity bridging art and technology".
+The contract was awarded to SIAC-Radley JV and it was manufactured by Radley Engineering of Dungarvan, County Waterford, and erected by SIAC Construction Ltd & GDW Engineering Ltd. The Anna Livia monument was eventually moved away to make room for the Spire in 2002.

+Modern era

-In December 2015, to coincide with the Irish premier of Star Wars: The Force Awakens, a large temporary Lightsaber hilt was installed at the base of the Spire to light the Spire blue at night.
+In December 2015, to coincide with the Irish premier of Star Wars: The Force Awakens, a large temporary lightsaber hilt was installed at the base of the Spire to light the Spire blue at night.

 In May 2024, The Portal was opened.
 It created a visual bridge connecting Dublin and New York with a live videostream of The Spire shown to New Yorkers, while the portal in New York was broadcast from the Flatiron Building.

+In September 2025, a large flag of Palestine appeared atop the spire, attached to a hoop.
+It is suspected that the flag was dropped by a drone.
+There have been no claims of responsibility, and the flag remains as of mid-2026, due to the difficulty and expense of removal.